 When you take your dog to the vet for a dental check-up, they use a dental chart to check every tooth.
 It helps the technician and doctor look for missing teeth and take notes on the health of the teeth that ARE there.
-They take measurements, note any damage, mark how bad the tartar may be, and then record the treatments performed.
+They take measurements, note any damage, mark how bad the tartar may be, and record the treatments performed.
 The chart then becomes part of your dog’s medical record.
 Each time they go in, the vet can refer to the old chart to look for changes.

 Puppies are born without teeth.
-(For which Mommy dogs are grateful) Around three-weeks-old, puppies start to develop tooth buds that will give rise to their deciduous teeth.
+(For which mommy dogs are grateful) Around three weeks old, puppies start to develop tooth buds that will give rise to their deciduous teeth.
 Deciduous teeth are also known as baby, milk, or primary teeth. (“Deciduous” refers to the fact that they fall out.
 In autumn, deciduous trees lose their leaves) Then those needle-sharp puppy teeth start to come in.

 Why do puppies have teeth that HURT so much?
 They’re still growing.
 This means the jaw holding the teeth isn’t very strong.
 The extra edge on those primary teeth gives a puppy help in the chewing department.
 It’s compensation while the little pup starts exploring the world.
 The teething process works the jaw muscles, building up the strength to hold the permanent teeth.
 No one likes getting a nip from those needles, which is why it’s important to start training with your puppy early.
 You also want to introduce proper chew toys.
-Puppies teeth FAST.
+Puppies teethe FAST.
 And if they don’t have chew toys, they’ll find substitutes.
 (Say, your shoes or the furniture) Don’t go TOO hard, though.
 Puppy teeth aren’t strong.
 Marrow bones, nylon toys, and ice cubes will damage the deciduous teeth.

 Puppies have 28 teeth, broken into the categories you see below.